Lidl High-Fibre Weekly Budget Fat Loss Plan — 1,500 kcal

 How much does this budget fat loss plan cost per week?

 This plan is designed for Lidl and typically costs £20–30 per week for one person, depending on what you already have at home.
-Buying in bulk, choosing own-brand items, and batch cooking can reduce the cost further.
+Lidl Plus (app coupons and spend rewards) can reduce this further.

 How much protein does this plan provide per day?